fwd:cloudsec 2026

 Matthew Gladney

-Neoclouds are here whether we planned for them or not.
-But the security assumptions we carry from the major players don't transfer cleanly.
-IAM ergonomics and audit trails that we could once take for granted aren't a sure thing.
-How are secrets stored, and if you hand an AI agent an access key, can you at least give it read-only access? (can you even tell which actions were the agent's?)
+Neoclouds are here whether we planned for them or not - and the security assumptions we carry over from the hyperscalers don't transfer cleanly.
+The IAM ergonomics and audit trails we'd taken for granted aren't a given.
+How are secrets stored?
+If you hand an AI agent an access key, can you scope it to read-only - and can you even tell afterward which actions were the agent's?

 The Siren’s Song: Emerging Tech & The Human Element